 - There is a popular snack in Australia known as the ANZAC-biscuit.
 It is a nutritionally rich biscuit and was primarily prepared in the past for the Australian and New Zealand Army Corps fought in the First World War.

 - The Aboriginal people of Australia eat wood-eating larvae as their traditional diet.
-These larvae are a rich source of proteins and they eat it to build their body muscles and bones.
+These larvae are a rich source of proteins and they eat them to build their body muscles and bones.

 26. Famous People From Australia – Famous Australians